 and apply it from the beginning.

-This methodology belongs to the DevSecOps approach,
+This methodology belongs to the DevSecOps approach.

-in which the security testing must be continuous
+There, security testing must be continuous

 —covering the whole software development lifecycle (SDLC)—,